New England Journal of Medicine DECEMBER 08, 2016

 Multicenter, international

-Intervention PCI with second-generation everolimus-eluting stents.
+Intervention Percutaneous coronary intervention (PCI) with fluoropolymer-based cobalt-chromium everolimus-eluting stents.

-Comparator Coronary artery bypass grafting (CABG).
+Comparator Coronary-artery bypass grafting (CABG).

 Study Limitations